Trustroots/trustroots/INSTALL-DOCKER.md

 - Hit `Ctrl+C` to turn off containers.
 - Type `docker-compose up` to start them up again.
 - You might want to run containers as daemon: `docker-compose up -d` and then read the logs only from "trustroots" container: `docker-compose logs trustroots`.
 You can use a helper script: `./scripts/docker/up.sh`
-- If you see a lot of `Run migrate DB script on update` coming from Nginx container, it means NodeJS isn't up yet or it has stopped due tp errors.
+- If you see a lot of `Run migrate DB script on update` coming from Nginx container, it means NodeJS isn't up yet or it has stopped due to errors.
 You should see "Trustroots server is up and running now." once Trustroots is really running.
 - Type `docker-compose build --no-cache trustroots` to rebuild them to have fresh install.
 - When you do changes to any files, they get recompiled and the browser is refreshed.
 If this step feels too slow for your needs, it's because of Docker.
 This step is faster on local [install](INSTALL.md) so you might want to consider that.
 - Keep an eye on console in case of compiling errors.